broadinstitute/seqr-helm/README.md

 TEST SUITE: None
 ```

-The first deployment will include a download of all of the genomic reference data (400GB+).
+The first deployment will include a download of all of the genomic reference data (~350GB as of 6/2025 but variable).
 It is likely to be slow, but can be monitored by checking the contents of `/var/seqr/seqr-reference-data`.
 Additionally, you may check the status of the services with:

 ```
 kubectl get pods